The Ultimate Trainer

 - Training Design and Development

-- At least one objective that is concise, clear, action-oriented, and measurable.
+- Develop at least one objective that is concise, clear, action-oriented, and measurable.

-- An outline of the information to be included in the training, organized into an opening, body, and closing.
+- Develop an outline of the information to be included in the training, organized into an opening, body, and closing.

-- Identified activities that will be included in the training.
+- Identify activities that will be included in the training.

 - Training Like a Pro